kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 			 - Also requires us to implement data aggregation pipeline, we need to somehow pre-aggregate data in memory before storing it in the database, this is not an easy task and later you will see why.
 			 - Important: It's hard to even impossible to fix errors.
 Let's say we introduced a bug in the aggregation logic.
 Then how do we fix total counts after the bug was fixed?
 	 - Which approatch to choose?
-		 - we need interviewer to help us
+		 - we need interviewer to help us make a decision.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjE4NDUzNTMsLTE1OTA5MTU0NzAsLT
+eyJoaXN0b3J5IjpbLTEzNzUyMTIzMzAsLTE1OTA5MTU0NzAsLT
 EzNDYzMzc4OTQsNDY0NjM5NDgzXX0=
 -->